Raphael-Buettner/practice-projects/README.md

-# practice-projects
+# Practice Projects

-A repository for various practice projects
+This repository contains small practice projects grouped by language.

+## Structure

+- java/
+- python/
+- javascript/

+Each project is self-contained inside its folder.